 Structure and Administration

 Graduate programs at Creighton University are typically governed by a dual administrative structure.
 Each graduate program is usually housed in an academic department but also falls under the aegis of the Graduate School at Creighton, headed by the Dean of the Graduate School.
 Business graduate programs are no exception; we are one of the largest graduate programs at the university, and are part of the Graduate School at Creighton.
 Our primary home, however, is in the Heider College of Business.
 Because of our AACSB accreditation, separate from the University's Higher Learning Commission Accreditation, admissions, advising, and general administration of graduate business programs must be located in the Heider College of Business.
 The Dean of the Heider College of Business, Anthony Hendrickson, is ultimately the head of all business programs, graduate or undergraduate.
-The MS-ITM program is led by a director, Dr. Ravi Nath.
+The MS-BIA program is led by a director, Dr. Ravi Nath.
 The MSAPM is directed by Dr. Randy Jorgensen.
-The MBA program and dual degree programs fall under the realm of the Associate Dean for Graduate Programs, Dr. Deborah Wells.
-Assistant Dean Gail Hafer manages the day to day operations of programs, assisted by Academic Advisor Merridy Larsen and Assistant Tracy Bushman.
+The MBA program falls under the realm of Dr. Todd Darnold.
+Assistant Dean Gail Hafer manages the day to day operations of programs, assisted by Academic Advisor Merridy Larsen and Admission Assistant Tracy Bushman.

 Graduate School and Graduate Program Functions